antheiz/antheiz/README.md

 ### Hi there 👋

-My name is Theis and I live in Jayapura, Papua.
+My name is <b>Theis</b> and I live in Jayapura, Papua.
 I'm a software and web developer.

 #### ⚡ My favorite Tech Stack